Alexandre Kalache

 Alexandre Kalache (born 17 October 1945) is a medical epidemiologist specializing in the study of aging.
-Since 2012 he is President of the International Longevity Centre-Brazil (ILC BR) and since 2015 co-President of the Global Alliance of International Longevity Centres (ILC-GA).
+Since 2012 he is President of the International Longevity Centre-Brazil (ILC BR) and co-President of the Global Alliance of International Longevity Centres (ILC-GA) from 2014 - 2019.
 He formerly directed the World Health Organization global ageing programme at its Geneva headquarters following an academic career largely at the Universities of London and Oxford in the United Kingdom.
 Kalache has researched, written and spoken in the field of ageing issues as an academic, an international civil servant and an advocate.

 Early life and education

 Kalache was born into a multicultural family with an immigrant father and grandparents in Rio de Janeiro, Brazil.
 He grew up in Copacabana.

 Kalache graduated from the medical school of the Federal University of Rio de Janeiro with distinction in 1970.
 He gained diplomas in infectious and parasitic diseases (1971-2) and medical education (1973).
 He was awarded a master's degree in social medicine with distinction from the London School of Hygiene and Tropical Medicine (LSHTM) in 1977.
 He was awarded his PhD in epidemiology by the University of London, UK in 1993.